-Colon Cancer Genetic Testing
+Colorectal Cancer Genetic Testing

-What Do the Results Mean?
+What the Results Mean

-A positive result means that you may have one of the changed genes that causes FAP or HNPCC.
-It also means that, without treatment, your chances of getting colon cancer are very high.
+A positive result means that you may have one of the changed genes that causes familial adenomatous polyposis (FAP) or Lynch syndrome.
+It also means that you have a much higher risk of getting colorectal cancer (and maybe other cancers).

 If you have a positive result, you will be able to take action that may help you and your family members live longer.
 This includes starting screening at a younger age and having screening tests more often.